msr-fiddle/dejavu/docs/dejavu.md

 ```
 changing the variables accordingly, and add the '--restart' and '--failures *F*' option, if this is the *F* inference restart.

+For our experiments in Figures 10 and 11, we used background processes (replicas) for DéjàVu.
+For example, to test inference with 3 failures, you can start 3 background (replica) processes as shown above setting *F=1,2,3* when invoking each of the processes.